Bob Finkel: Early life

-Robert S. Finkel was born on March 25, 1918 in Philadelphia, Pennsylvania, the only son of William and Esther Finkel.
+Robert S. Finkel was born on March 25, 1918, in Philadelphia, Pennsylvania, the only son of William and Esther Finkel.
 Finkel had two sisters; Margery and Sally.
 His father owned several nickelodeon movie theaters in and around Philadelphia.
 He graduated from the Carnegie Mellon University with a Bachelor of Arts degree in drama.
-After college, Finkel secured several odd jobs including dancing in the Keith Circuit, being the resident director of the Wharf Theater in Provincetown, Massachusetts and as director and lighting manager at the Pittsburgh Civic Light Opera Company.
+After college, Finkel secured several odd jobs including dancing in the Keith Circuit, being the resident director of the Wharf Theater in Provincetown, Massachusetts, and as director and lighting manager at the Pittsburgh Civic Light Opera Company.

 Finkel enlisted and served in the Army Signal Corps during World War II.
 He was stationed in Burma.
 He was awarded a Citation Medal by the Chinese Government for his services during the war.
 He came back from the war in 1946.

 Career

-Finkel's began his professional career in show business as the director of an episode of ABC's Mysteries of Chinatown in 1950.
-From there Finkel continued his career becoming well known for producing, directing and even writing credits on such programs as The Colgate Comedy Hour, Gruen Guild Theater, City Detective and The People’s Choice Awards.
+Finkel began his professional career in show business as the director of an episode of ABC's Mysteries of Chinatown in 1950.
+From there Finkel continued his career becoming well known for producing, directing and even writing credits on such programs as The Colgate Comedy Hour, Gruen Guild Theater, City Detective, Sneak Preview, and The People’s Choice Awards.
 Finkel stepped into the producer’s role in 1959 on NBC's The Dinah Shore Chevy Show, a series he continued to produce and direct for the next several years.
 His career as a producer would crest over the next decade and a half, as he produced The Andy Williams Show during the mid-1960s.

 During his latter career, Finkel worked as a writer and producer for several specials for celebrities such as Elvis Presley, Bing Crosby, Wayne Newton and John Denver.
 During this same time period of the 1970s and 1980s, Finkel directed episodes of Barney Miller, The Bob Newhart Show and Circus of the Stars.

 Finkel's last credit was as the director of the 1996 made-for-television movie Have You Seen My Son.

 Personal life

-Outside of his career as a director and producer, Finkel served as president of the Producers Guild of America from 1969-1971.
+Outside of his career as a director and producer, Finkel served as president of the Producers Guild of America from 1969 to 1971.
 In 1994, he became only the fourth PGA member honored with the Charles FitzSimons Lifetime Membership Award for his outstanding service to the Guild.

 Finkel was also a member of the Writers Guild of America, West, Directors Guild of America, Academy of Television Arts & Sciences, American Federation of Musicians, Actors' Equity Association, and the Stage Directors and Choreographers Society.

 Finkel also served on staff at the universities of UCLA and USC.
 He also taught seminars for the American Film Institute during the 1980s and 1990s.

 Finkel was married once and had two daughters; Terry Lee Baldwin and Pamela Ann Lavaf.
-His wife Jane died on April 3, 1999 in Los Angeles at the age of 77.
+His wife Jane died on April 3, 1999, in Los Angeles at the age of 77.
 His daughter Pamela died on October 12, 2006, at the age of 53.
 Finkel's grandson, Drew Baldwin, is also a member of the Producers Guild.